Israel Frequently Asked Questions

 Can you drink tap water in Israel?

-Absolutely: tap water in Israel is safe and delicious.
-But, you will also find bottled mineral water everywhere.
+Tap water in Israel is safe and delicious.
+However, you will also find bottled mineral water everywhere.
 (It’s important to make sure you drink a lot, especially if you are walking, hiking or exercising during hot weather.)

 4. TRAVELING TO AND FROM ISRAEL